 Such insights can help you identify popular sections of web pages where you can place important content, primary CTAs, and so on.
 It also helps you identify elements that are confusing, redundant or creating friction in users’ experience.

-Eye tracking heatmaps give you data on your visitors’ gaze behavior.
+Eye-tracking heatmaps give you data on your visitors’ gaze behavior.
 They help you identify images on which visitors’ gaze is fixed for a substantial amount of time, elements that divert their attention from important content, and so on.
 All this is tracked based on 2 parameters namely fixation length and frequency, and then graphically presented in the form of hot and cold spots based on your visitors’ eyeball movement.

-Such insights can help you identify where visitors’ eyes are fixed on most, if they are being distracted by any element (visual or textual) on the web pages, and help you place the most important elements in the most popular section by tracking visitors’ gaze pattern.
+Such insights can help you identify where visitors’ eyes are fixed on most if they are being distracted by any element (visual or textual) on the web pages, and help you place the most important elements in the most popular section by tracking visitors’ gaze pattern.

-Session recording enables you to record user and visitor sessions on your website which is later analyzed to dig insights on how visitors interact with your website.
+Session recording enables you to record user and visitor sessions on your website which is later analyzed to dig insights into how visitors interact with your website.
 It enables marketers to step into their audiences’ shoes and experience first-hand what they experienced on your website.
-Session recording not only enables you to understand visitor behavior but also identify leakages in the funnel and friction areas on your website.
+Session recording not only enables you to understand visitor behavior but also identifies leakages in the funnel and friction areas on your website.